FAQ on Reiki

 Wardell and Engebretson (2001) measured the biological effects of Reiki on the ANS and found significant reduction of anxiety and systolic blood pressure, and a significant increase in salivary immunoglobulin A (IgA) levels, using healthy volunteers for their study.
 Anxiety was assessed through muscle tension measurement using electromyography as well as monitoring of salivary IgA levels.
 Vaughan (1995) also investigated the ANS, looking at systolic and diastolic blood pressure, heart rate, and skin response, and found a definite trend towards the lowering of diastolic blood pressure.

-A. Distance Reiki is when a Reiki Practitioner sends Reiki healing energy towards an individual,(or animal or plant), who is in another location to the Practitioner.
+A. Distant Reiki is when a Reiki Practitioner sends Reiki healing energy towards an individual,(or animal or plant), who is in another location to the Practitioner.
 Reiki healing energy can also be sent to a situation, event, place or group.
-Sending Distance Reiki transcends time, meaning that the healing energy can be sent to the past, present, or future.
+Sending Distant Reiki transcends time, meaning that the healing energy can be sent to the past, present, or future.

 Q. What can I expect from a Reiki Treatment session?

 A. Bola will help you feel comfortable to get started for your face to face treatment session, either lying down or sitting.
 You will be clothed and can express whether you want Bola to place her hands on your skin or just above your skin.
 This does not matter in terms of efficacy of treatment. rather a personal preference.
-At this time, we are wearing face masks for sessions and we ask that you do the same for the sessions.
 The rest is just for you to relax and give yourself permission to receive your healing.
-Bola will agree the time of the Reiki Treatment session with you beforehand for your distance treatment, it is adviced that you are calm and avoid distractions for the duration of the treatment.
+Bola will agree the time of the Reiki Treatment session with you beforehand in the case of distant treatments, it is adviced that you are calm and avoid distractions for the duration of the treatment.
 You can sit or lie down for the session.
-If you can have your eyes closed, relax and be in a quiet space this is best.
+If you can have your eyes closed, relax and be in a quiet space, this is best.

 It is also adviced that you avoid alcohol before the session.
 During the treatment, you may feel heat or warming sensations, tingling, slight pulsing sensations, coldness, or have the feeling of floating.
 You may also have auditory or visual experiences, such as seeing a range of colours and shapes while your eyes are closed, or hearing different tones.
 These experiences are all completely normal.
 It is also possible for you to not feel anything at all during the session, or even to fall asleep.
 This does not mean the treatment isn’t working for you, instead it means that the way your body, mind and spirit can receive the best healing possible is for it to work on a deeper level of consciousness that cannot always be felt in a waking or surface state.